Condor-Performance-Modeling/fsl/docs/md/FSL_USER_REF.md

 # Example Use Cases
 What follows are more detailed walk throughs of FSL uses cases.
 These are fusion cases in this version of the document.

+In the discussions we will assume a performance model environment.
+This is not required but it is typical.
+The concepts in the description of the low level operations have direct correlation to RTL structures and methods.
+But we will use a performance model assumption.

 ## Common Prolog
 The examples that follow will share a common Prolog declaration.
 To reduce duplication this is documented here.
-This is a RISC-V specific prolog that assumes a super-scalar micro-architecture similar to Olympia or BOOM, and the RV64I-GC ISA extension set.

 ```
 prolog plog1
 {